Roman Colleges: Pontificio Seminario Lombardo dei SS. Ambrogio e Carlo

+Other Colleges

 Pontificio Collegio Armeno

 The Armenian College in Rome (Pontificio Collegio Armeno) was founded in 1883 by Pope Leo XIII.
 Before then, Armenian students were housed at the Urbana.
 The college was granted the Church of S. Nicola da Tolentino in the Trevi district.
 The Pontifical Armenian College and the Armenian Church of St. Nicholas of Tolentino are an important center for the Armenian community of Rome.
 Three Armenian Catholic patriarchs were students of the college.
 The colleges has hosted five synods of the Armenia Catholic hierarchy.

 Pontificio Collegio Belga

 The Belgian College in Rome (Pontificio Collegio Belga) is the national seminary for Belgian seminarians.
-It was established in 1844 through the initiative of Mgr.
-Aerts, who was aided by the papal nuncio in Belgium, Monsignor Pecci (later to become Pope Leo XIII), and the Belgian bishops.
-At first it was located in the home of Mgr.
-Aerts, rector of the Belgian national Church of S. Guiliano.
+It was established in 1844 through the initiative of Aerts, who was aided by the papal nuncio in Belgium, Gioacchino Pecci (later to become Pope Leo XIII), and the Belgian bishops.
+At first it was located in the home of Aerts, rector of the Belgian national Church of S. Guiliano.
 In 1845 the ancient monastery of Saints Gioacchino e Anna at the Quattro Fontane was purchased.
 When Karol Wojtyla came to Rome in 1946, he lived at the Belgian College on the Via del Quirinale while pursuing studies at the Angelicum.
 The college has since re-located to the Via Giambattista.
 The Belgian episcopate supports the seminarians and proposes the seminary's rector.